-This report presents the key trends on the latest twelve months (to September 2012) of activity in the Criminal Justice System.
+This report presents the key trends in the 12 months from October 2011 to September 2012 of activity in the criminal justice system.

 Earlier editions: Criminal Justice Statistics in England and Wales

-This report presents the key trends on the latest twelve months (to September 2012) of activity in the Criminal Justice System (CJS) for England and Wales.
+This report presents the key trends from October 2011 to September 2012 for activity in the criminal justice system (CJS) for England and Wales.

 In the 12 months ending September 2012, there were 1.86 million individuals given an out of court disposal or proceeded against at court.
 This compares with 2.03 million individuals in the 12 months ending September 2011, a decline of 8.4 per cent.